 at 1-800-464 6636 for more information.)

-Students who have previously attended college outside the United States will need to contact World Education Services to have their college transcripts translated into English and evaluated for academic transfer.
-NEO (Northeastern Oklahoma A&M College) is registered with WES for transcript evaluation.
+Students who have previously attended college outside the United States will need to contact World Education Services to have their college transcripts evaluated for academic transfer.
+Students must designate NEO (Northeastern Oklahoma A&M College) as the recipient of the finished evaluated transcripts so that the school registrar is notified of WES account creation and status.
+(Evaluated transcripts sent directly to students will NOT be accepted.)
 The cost of the service is the responsibility of the student.
 Go to

 for additional information.